mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Love.
 You," thi said with hae hand on hers.

-Thi opened the door and slipped outside while Melna, shocked by what this strange kaln had just told her, stood still in confusion.
+Linyu opened the door and slipped outside while Melna, shocked by what this strange kaln had just told her, stood still in confusion.
 Before she could recover her thoughts and run outside, Linyu had once again faded into the darkness, as mysterious as thi had appeared.

 <!-- are listeners small or big?
 Are their ears small or big? -->
 <!-- potential child nudity. uh... what do i do? -->

   <!--